 Because eBay is a global marketplace, you can certainly sell to consumers from all over the world, thereby increasing your customer base and taking advantage of buying trends in other countries.
 But international sales that are made online can be tricky, because you can lose a percentage of your profits when it’s time to bring your money home.
 As of January 2017, PayPal charges 3.9% plus $0.30 on each transaction sold to buyers outside the U.S., which can really cut into your bottom line.
 To avoid such heavy costs, many sellers of all sizes choose to take advantage of OFX’s online seller account to save money on every international sale.

-With OFX, you could save as much as 75%* on the costs related to exchanging currencies when bringing your money home.
+With OFX, you could save on the costs related to exchanging currencies when bringing your money home.
 Your funds will be delivered securely and rapidly once you create your receiving account, which is compatible with the eBay online marketplace.
 With your virtual international account(s), you can receive payments in USD, EUR, GBP, AUD, HKD, and CAD.
 It’s also free to sign up, so you keep more of your hard earned cash.

 Let eBay Do All the Work